caochao39/tare_planner/README.md

 cd tare_planner
 catkin_make
 ```
-To run the code, setup [autonomous exploration development environment](http://cmu-exploration.com) (checkout the correct branch, compile, and download the simulation environments).
+To run the code, setup [Autonomous Exploration Development Environment](http://cmu-exploration.com) (checkout the correct branch, compile, and download the simulation environments).
 Then, go to the folder in a terminal, source the ROS workspace, and launch.
 ```
 source devel/setup.sh
 roslaunch vehicle_simulator system_garage.launch